“You deserve a gold star,” I said.

 It’s important.

-People always seem surprised to be recognized.
+People laugh and always seem surprised to be recognized.

 Which is why I do it.